insight-creative/Insight-Creative-2021/content/blog/drone-photography-and-videography-in-marketing/index.md

 ---
 layout: blog
+seo:
   title: "Elevate your marketing with drone footage"
+  description: "When you’re talking about taking photography and videography to the next level a drone provides aerial content to capture unique and desirable looking photos and videos.
+Learn how drone photography and videography can enhance your marketing efforts."
+  featured_image: drone-shot-cover-low.jpg
+  featured_image_alt: Drone shot of downtown Green Bay, WI
 date: 2019-10-14
 author: Insight Creative
-description: "When you’re talking about taking photography and videography to the next level a drone provides aerial content to capture unique and desirable looking photos and videos.
-Learn how drone photography and videography can enhance your marketing efforts."
-image: drone-shot-cover-low.jpg
-image_alt: Drone shot of downtown Green Bay, WI
 categories: ["Studio"]
 page_class: single-post
 ---